frederickjansen/frederickjansen.github.io/_posts/2014-06-07-dependency-injection-swiftsuspenders.md

 ## Constructor without metadata

-This one is different from all other cases in that it using no metadata.
+This one is different from all other cases in that it's using no metadata.
 You can simply inject into a constructor by instantiating a class using the Injector.
 In this case there's no named injection of course.
 I personally wouldn't use this, as figuring out where the data is coming from can get confusing.

 {% highlight as3 %}
 var injector:Injector = new Injector();